c0zm0c/Unit-15-Assignment-2-Submission-1/README.md

 ![Job Specification Version 1 (Mobile)](<Images/Unit 15 Screenshots/Mockup/Mobile/Requirements and Specification V1.png>)

-This version is more linear and easier to view due to the size of text

 #### Job Specification/Requirements Version 2 (Mobile)

 ![Job Specification Version 2 (Mobile)](<Images/Unit 15 Screenshots/Mockup/Mobile/Requirements and Specification V2.png>)

 This version is more organised but results in the text being smaller (harder to view for those with visual impairments)

 #### External Links (Mobile)